4 Days guided canoe trip on Yukon River

 - Prices are per person based on double occupancy, 5% GST will be added, all transactions are in Canadian dollars

-We greet you at the airport and transfer you to the Hotel in downtown Whitehorse.
+Arrival to Whitehorse.
+Transfer from Whitehorse Airport to the hotel in the city center.
 In the evening your guide will meet with you and explain the details and getting prepared for canoeing the Yukon River.
 Of course, he will advise /assist you packing your dry bags.

 In the morning we drive to Deep Creek at the shore of Lake Laberge, where a power boat brings you to the outflow of the Yukon River (± 24 kilometres) and your canoe adventure starts.
 At the first camp site, we make camp and prepare dinner.
 You will have no problems falling asleep in this quiet wilderness after such an exciting day.